 The state of Louisiana does not experience freezes very often.
 The average number of annual days with temperatures at freezing or below range from less than 10 in the areas including New Orleans and its surrounds up through only 36 around Shreveport.
 In fact, anywhere in the vicinity of the mouth of the Mississippi River typically only experiences a freeze once every seven years or so.

 From Shreveport to Ruston at the northern end of the state is an 8a zone, then transitions to 8b around the mid-state region.
 The coastal parishes are predominantly 9a and 9b with some small patches of 10a at the extreme southeast.

-The sub-tropical, humid climate in Louisiana is not ideally suited for hemp growth due to the fact that humidity can cause diseases, mold and fungal growth.
-However, growing in the cooler fall, winter and spring months will be more suitable.
-The high average rainfall which occurs all year in Louisiana is also not optimal for hemp plants which prefer 10 to 12 inches in one season making the cooler seasons better for growth when lower rainfall occurs.
-Hemp plants are however highly adaptable and can therefore grow in most soil types and climatic conditions.
+The subtropical, humid climate in Louisiana is not ideally suited for hemp growth due to the fact that humidity can cause diseases, mold and fungal growth.
+However, growing in the cooler fall, winter and spring months should prove more suitable.
+The high average rainfall that occurs all year round in Louisiana is also sub-optimal for hemp plants, which prefer 10 to 12 inches of rainwater per season.

 All this precipitation does make for cooler seasons than might otherwise occur in the deep, hot south, and these conditions are more conducive to hemp’s success than dryer ones would be.
 To deal with the excess water, soils can be drained with special aerating equipment, although this may be unnecessary during seasons with below-average rainfall.

 Length of Growing Season